danielraffel/sonicgarbage_project/README.md

 It's currently set artificially low to 3 because I am running this on a [Google e2-micro instance](https://cloud.google.com/free/docs/free-cloud-features?hl=en#compute) (eg Always Free Tier) and it seems to have hiccups if I generate and convert too many.
 I've generated up to 12 files without hiccups and will keep testing.

+To control auto starting the gunicorn service use gunicorn.service and follow the instructions

 ## How to access the audio files
 Right clicking should download the audio files.